UCSB-CASL/casl_p4est/Instructions for Mac M1.md

 % ./Anaconda.sh
 ```

-Follow the screen instructions; `anaconda` will be installed under `/Users/xyz/anaconda3/`, where `xyz` is your user name.
+Follow the screen instructions; `anaconda` will be installed under `/Users/youngmin/anaconda3/`.
 1. Let the installer initialize `anaconda`; it will write a few lines to `.zshrc`.
 2. Exit the terminal and reopen it.
 3. Verify that the prefix `(base)` appears in the prompt.